awsdocs/amazon-connect-admin-guide/doc_source/standard-profile-definition.md

 # Standard profile definition<a name="standard-profile-definition"></a>

-The following table lists all the fields in the Customer Profiles standard profile\. object\.
+The following table lists all the fields in the Customer Profiles standard profile object\.

 | Standard profile field | Data type | Description |